JoseVale99/JoseVale99/README.md

 <!-- About Me Section -->
 # 💫 About Me:

   Hi there!
-I'm José Valentín, a Computer Systems Engineering graduate from Mexico, currently working as a frontend developer.
+I'm José Valentín, a Computer Systems Engineering graduate from the Instituto Tecnológico de Oaxaca, currently working as a frontend developer.

   🔭 Graduated from the Instituto Tecnológico de Oaxaca (TECNM | OAXACA).
   <br>